GeoffBurns/Rickety-Kate/README.md

 Rules for rickety-kate can be found at http://australiancardgames.com.au/rickety-kate/

-However I haven't implemented the card passing yet and the scoring of this app is based on my families rules 10 points for Queen of Spaces and 1 point for other spades
+However the scoring of this app is based on my families rules - 10 points for Queen of Spaces and 1 point for other spades